U.S. Customs and Border Protection's Management of a Temporary Facility in Texas Raised Concerns about Resources Used

 Recommendation for Executive Action

-Comments: In June 2020, CBP officials told us that they completed a review of the acquisition and use of the Tornillo facility, as we had recommended.
-CBP officials stated that as a result of this review, they had identified lessons learned related to (a) obtaining maximum contract flexibility by using "tiered pricing" when procuring wrap-around services; (b) distributing documents and fostering frequent communication with acquisition and on-site personnel; and (c) emphasizing communication between headquarters and field elements during acquisition planning to ensure field perspectives and input are included in requirements development.
+Comments: In June 2020, CBP officials told us that they completed a review of the acquisition and use of the Tornillo facility.
 These officials also stated they plan to share and discuss findings and lessons learned among various CBP personnel, as well as monitor any new purchase requisitions to identify similar acquisitions where lessons learned may be applied.
-We will need to review the assessment documentation and other documentation of steps taken.
-The estimated completion date is September 30, 2020.
-We will continue to follow-up with CBP on their progress.
+In August 2020, CBP provided us documentation of the review it conducted in response to our recommendation, which identified lessons learned related to (a) obtaining maximum contract flexibility by using "tiered pricing" when procuring wrap-around services; (b) distributing documents and fostering frequent communication with acquisition and on-site personnel; and (c) emphasizing communication between headquarters and field elements during acquisition planning to ensure field perspectives and input are included in requirements development.
+The officials also provided documentation of sharing those lessons learned with other CBP personnel.
+These actions should help CBP mitigate acquisition and communication issues for future acquisitions.
+As a result, this recommendation is closed as implemented.

 Recommendation: CBP should conduct an assessment of the acquisition and use of the Tornillo facility and identify any lessons learned.